milesmcc/turtle-lang/README.md

 # The Turtle Programming Language

 Turtle is a humble, fun, and friendly Lisp.
-I built it as an exercise, and it's not meant to be taken seriously.
+I built it as an exercise.
+It's my first attempt at building a programming language, and I plan to make a more serious attempt sometime in the future.
 Still, you can [install it](#install) using Cargo, or browse some [example code](#examples).

 ```lisp
 ;; Print "Hello, world!" to the terminal: